sp-hash/TeamBlackMiner/OPTIONS.md

 				This will be mine for 1 hour.

--1 --maintenance-wallet	    Mine to another wallet x percent of the time.
+-1 mw --maintenance-wallet	Mine to another wallet x percent of the time.
 				The maintenance-wallet is mined to continuously,
 				so you wont get a jumping hashrate on the main worker.

 				Example:
 				TBMiner --maintenance-wallet ****

--0 --maintenance-percent    Set the maintainance-wallet percent.
+-0 -mp --maintenance-percent	Set the maintainance-wallet percent.
 				Minimum 1%.
 				Maximum 50%.

 				Example:
 				TBMiner --maintenance-percent 1 --maintenance-wallet ****

--O --all-platforms 	    Add OpenCL devices from all platforms.
+-O -ap --all-platforms		Add OpenCL devices from all AMD platforms.
-                            Use this option if you are missing amd cards in the list.
+				Use this option if you are missing AMD cards in the list.

 				Example:
 				TBMiner --all-platforms

--7  --verthash-data         Set a path to the verthash data file.
+-7  -vd --verthash-data		Set a path to the verthash data file.
 				The verthash data file needs to be generated to mine Vertcoin.
 				You only need to do this at the first run.
 				Save the verthash data file and use this option to set the path.

 				Example:
 				TBMiner --verthash-data C:\data\verthash.dat

 -X  --disablesharedag       Disable copy of DAG to low memory cards.